Leather Liner Chin Strap VII - Inspiration

 So, TAKE FIVE!

-Garnett C. Skinner, manager of the Scholl Manufacturing Company, was involved in the earliest liner development meetings and was part of the group asked to provide samples of potential solutions to the issues the Army had with the current liner assembly.
+Garnett C. Skinner, manager of Scholl Manufacturing Company, attended the earliest liner development meetings and was one of the members asked to provide samples of potential solutions to the Army's current liner assembly issues.

-Mr. Skinner contributed, in no small amount, to the look and function of the final liner inserts as we know them today.
-The story goes that he conceived the sized head band being laid out as a partially leather clad belt with an adjustment buckle.
-While smoking a cigarette and fumbling with a safety-match pack in his other hand, its closure function struck him with the inspiration for creating the spring clip closure he provided with his sample head band for attaching the band to the suspension.
+Mr. Skinner contributed, in no small measure, to the look and function of the final liner inserts as we know them today.
+According to the story, he conceptualized the fixed-size headband as a partially leather-clad belt with an adjustment buckle.
+Later, while smoking a cigarette and fidgeting with a safety-match pack in his other hand, its closure function struck him as the inspiration for creating the spring clip closure he provided with his sample headband for attaching the band to the suspension.

-Later, during a plane flight, he was fumbling with his safety belt and focused in on the buckle design as he was adjusting the fit.
-He then conceived a miniature version of this cam lever wedge buckle system for use in adjusting the liner’s leather chin strap.
+During his flight back from Washington, he was fumbling with his safety belt when the buckle grabbed his attention.
+He then envisioned a miniature version of this cam lever-style wedge buckle system for use in adjusting the liner’s leather chin strap.

 Remember.